Well-being and Mental Health

 All our pupils are taught strategies to help them be more resilient.
 Our school values of perseverance, kindness, hope and responsibility help pupils think about how to approach problems and how to support others.
 Teaching has a positive approach; " I can't do this yet but if I practise I will get better."
 We make it explicit to children that learning can feel hard and that making mistakes and then realising how to change them, is the most powerful way to learn.

 Interventions we use range from regular Brain Gym routines to settle younger pupils after playtime, to structured Mindfulness sessions to create a calm and focused environment during SATs week for our Year 6 pupils.
 Where needed we provide targeted one to one sessions with our trained in-school counsellor or external support from qualified professionals.
+Our pupils say;

 No form of bullying is tolerated at the school and we have a very clear Anti-Bullying Policy.